globulus/simi/README.md

     // Expose the Java methods via the @SimiJavaMethod annotation.
 The name should be
     // the same as the name of the Simi method, and the returned value a SimiValue.
     // All SimiJavaMethods must have at least two parameters, a SimiObject, and a
-    // SimiEnvironment.
+    // BlockInterpreter.
 After that, you may supply any number of SimiValue params,
-    // which must correspond to the params in the Simi method declaration
+    // which must correspond to the params in the Simi method declaration.

-    // (native format(pattern): pass).
+    // The now() method is meant to be used statically, hence the self param will
+    // in fact be a SimiClass (Date), which can then be used to create a new
+    // Date instance:
     @SimiJavaMethod
+    public static SimiValue now(SimiObject self, BlockInterpreter interpreter) {
+        SimiClass clazz = (SimiClass) self;
+        SimiValue timestamp = new SimiValue.Number(System.currentTimeMillis());
+        return clazz.init(interpreter, Collections.singletonList(timestamp));
+    }

+    // The format method is meant to be used non-statically, meaning that its
+    // self parameter will reflect the object on which the method was invoked.
+    // This allows us to get its timestamp field and format based on that.
+    @SimiJavaMethod
-    public static SimiValue format(SimiObject self, SimiEnvironment environment, SimiValue pattern) {
+    public static SimiValue format(SimiObject self, BlockInterpreter interpreter, SimiValue pattern) {
         // The self param represents the object which invokes the method.
 We then use
         // the get(String, SimiEnvironment) method to get the object's "timestamp" field,
-        // which we know to be a number. long timestamp = self.get("timestamp", environment).getNumber().longValue();
+        // which we know to be a number. long timestamp = self.get("timestamp", interpreter.getEnvironment()).getNumber().longValue();

         // We then use SimpleDateFormat class to format the java.util.Date represented
         // by the timestamp to the specified format string.